brentyi/tyro/README.md

-These examples only scratch the surface of what's possible. `tyro` aims to support all reasonable type annotations, which can help us define things like hierachical structures, enums, unions, variable-length inputs, and subcommands.
+These examples only scratch the surface of what's possible. `tyro` aims to support all reasonable type annotations, which can help us define things like hierarchical structures, enums, unions, variable-length inputs, and subcommands.
 See [documentation](https://brentyi.github.io/tyro) for examples.

 ### In the wild